livebook-dev/livebook/docs/runtime.md

     livebook_node -.->|starts and clusters with| standalone_node
 ```

-The code inside your notebook runs in the context of this specific node started for your notebook, isolated from Livebook and other running notebook sessions.
+The code inside your notebook runs in the context of this specific node started for your notebook, separate from other running notebook sessions.

 Since your notebook has its own node, it can declare its own package dependencies via `Mix.install/2`.